 By Jon Pickstone and Ben Franklin, SI.com

-Through April, SI.com will profile World Cup teams weekly.
-We continue with England.
+Over the next four months, SI.com will profile two World Cup teams a week.
+We continue with Ivory Coast.
 Click here for the full archive.

 What to watch for

 Powerful and domineering, Ivory Coast has arguably the best talent of any African team at the World Cup.
 As soon as it qualified, many tipped the team to advance to the quarterfinals -- a feat attained by African teams only twice (Cameroon in 1990 and Senegal in '02).
 Some are even going so far as to suggest the Elephants can go even further, especially in this, the first World Cup to be hosted in the African continent.